Xtra-Computing/FedTree/README.md

 and **secure**.
 It has the following features currently.

 - Federated training of gradient boosting decision trees.
-- Parallel computing on multi-core CPUs.
+- Parallel computing on multi-core CPUs and GPUs.
 - Supporting homomorphic encryption, secure aggregation and differential privacy.
 - Supporting classification and regression.